pairshaped/curlingio-draws/README.md

 2. A draw schedule can have a large number of draws, sheets, and games.
 Editing needs to be performant.
 Native JS or jQuery w/ standard selects is very slow.
 3. When a game is selected it needs to be removed from the pool of available games.
 4. When a game is de-selected it needs to be added back to the pool of available games.
-5. Datalists w/ inputs allow you to enter any value, and it might not be a valid game.
-Before sending the updated schedule to the server, invalid values needs to be removed.
+5. Validate changes to label, starts at, draw sheet game selection (make sure teams aren't double booked), and attendance.
-6. Post JSON data to the server on save.
+6. Save the draws back to the server.

+## Roadmap

+Draw Schedule generation / regeneration based on games, dates, sheets, exclusions, etc.

 ## Installing Dependencies